 Set on the rugged North Cornwall coast, Tintagel Castle is one of the most spectacular historic sites in Britain.
 But the path visitors take to the castle is challenging, with over a hundred steps winding towards the cliff-top ruins.

-This October, we started work on a new footbridge at Tintagel, recreating the historic crossing from the mainland to the headland.
+In October 2018, we started work on a new footbridge at Tintagel, recreating the historic crossing from the mainland to the headland.

 A Historic Walkway

 We are currently working on a landmark project to reconnect Tintagel's divided landscape.
 Today, the site is split by a natural chasm, with 148 steps reaching up towards the island.
 But this hasn't always been the case.